Senior OEC Chairperson

 Dec.
-31, 2014: Last day to notify the Senior OEC Training Coordinator (STC) (Laurie Coventry) of the number of SROEC candidates and submit the paperwork for them (see below).
+31, 2016: Last day to notify the Senior Training Coordinator (STC) (Laurie Coventry) of the number of Senior candidates and submit the paperwork for them (see below).
 We are limiting the number to 18 candidates total.
 We are again participating with Wy’East for the clinic and final.

 Jan.
 15, 2017: STC must have completed an Application to Conduct an OEC Module of the Senior Program Evaluation and return it to the Division OEC Supervisor (Laurie’s job to have completed).

 - “Senior Candidate Application,” signed by the patrol director/NSP Rep. (Appendix C in the Senior Manual).
 (Due to me by Dec.
 31)

-- “Completion Log for OEC Basic Skills performance Check-Off,” signed by appropriate NSP Instructors (Appendix C in the Senior OEC Manual).
+- “Completion Log for OEC Basic Skills performance Check-Off,” signed by appropriate NSP Instructors (Appendix C in the Senior Manual).
 (Due to me by Jan.
-24 – can bring to the clinic or mail ahead)
+23 – can bring to the clinic or email ahead)

-- One original scenario created by the candidate, level 5/6 in the correct format following the Scenario Scoring Matrix (Appendix C in the Senior OEC Manual).
+- One original scenario created by the candidate, level 5/6 in the correct format following the Scenario Scoring Matrix (Appendix C in the Senior Manual).
 (Due to me by Jan.
 23).
 I have attached a template to make it easier for the candidates to complete in the correct format.